 Audio systems with multiple speakers take up a lot of space that could be used for something else.
 Continental e Sennheiser they created a car audio system that completely eliminates speakers.
 In contrast, the sound system sends vibrations directly to parts of the vehicle's cabin to create sound, similar to the way an acoustic guitar resonates when a string is plucked.

 Continental says the new system can use 90 percent less space than a traditional car audio system, a space that can be repurposed for objects or other equipment.

-Faurecia, a company that produces automotive interiors and infotainment technology, has developed speakers that can create individual sound zones within a car.
+Faurecia, a company that manufactures automotive interiors and infotainment technology, has developed speakers that can create individual sound zones within a car.
 In other words, the driver can listen to the news or answer a phone call while a passenger listens to music.

 Many more cars of the future will get comforts like leather seats, heated and cooled seats and even optional massage functions.

 "Luxury seats are absolutely ready to move to less expensive vehicles, and in some ways it is already".
 He stated it Colin giles, technical research analyst at IHS Markit.

 These services are not limited to the driver's seat.
 BMW showed two luxurious passenger seat concepts at the technology show CES 2020 of this year.
 They could show the trends towards which high-end auto manufacturers are headed.